cbonoz/open23/README.md

 DataX
 ---

 DataX is a bid/ask marketplace for data similar to StockX where folks can list data for sale and then people can set their asking price.
-Built using NextJS, Filecoin FVM, Tableland, web3.storage
+Built using NextJS, Filecoin FVM, Tableland, Saturn, and web3.storage.

 ## Inspiration